 Here’s a little summary of an audio interfaces most common uses, with some current recommendations:

 - Singer/ Songwriter – Would only require an audio interface minimal inputs and a stereo output.
 We recommend the Focusrite Scarlett Solo Studio Second Generation (2nd Gen) Recording Package, Focusrite Scarlett 2i2 Second Generation (2nd Gen) USB Audio Interface or the Presonus Audiobox iTwo.

 - A Band, looking to record their songs more professionally – Would probably need an audio interface with a minimum of eight inputs (ideally microphone inputs), so that a drum kit can be recorded with multiple microphones to separate tracks, or several players can perform together, whilst keeping each instrument separated within the recording, for adjustment later.

 We recommend the Focusrite Saffire Pro 40, Zoom R16 or Focusrite Scarlett 18i20 second generation (2nd Gen).

 - A Laptop/ Computer DJ – Will need an audio interface with at least two stereo (or four mono) outputs.
 This allows the chosen DJ software to be configured with, for example, a separate cue mix via headphones and a main mix, which is sent out to the main speakers or PA.
 Alternatively, each ‘virtual turntable’ could be assigned its own output, and connected to a hardware DJ mixer, for more conventional mixing.

 We recommend the Native Instruments Traktor Audio 2 Mk2, Native Instruments Traktor Scratch Audio 6 or the Novation AudioHub.

-View a complete range of audio interfaces over at the Dawsons website.
+View a complete range of audio interfaces on the Dawsons website.